SourLemonJuice/ArgParseX/README.md

 When building `source/argpx.c`, add define `ARGPX_USE_HASH` and link the `source/argpx_hash.c` unit to enable hash table mode for flag search.\
 It **would not** make simple task faster, even slower.\
 The critical value will be determined in the future.

+The hash function used now is FNV-1a 32bit.

 ## Benchmark